-China launches first crew to live on new space station
+Chinese crew enters new space station on 3-month mission

-JIUQUAN, China (AP) — Under bright-blue morning skies, China launched its first crewed space mission in five years Thursday, sending three science-minded military pilots rocketing to a new orbiting station they’re expected to reach around midafternoon.
+The crew will carry out experiments, test equipment, conduct maintenance and prepare the station for receiving two laboratory modules next year.
+The mission brings to 14 the number of astronauts China has launched into space since 2003, becoming only the third country after the former Soviet Union and the United States to do so on its own.

+All appears to have gone smoothly so far.
+China’s leaders hope the mission will be a complete success as the ruling Communist Party prepares to celebrate the centenary of its founding next month.

-The astronauts, already wearing their spacesuits, were seen off by space officials, other uniformed military personnel and a crowd of children waving flowers and flags and singing patriotic songs.
-The three gave final waves to a crowd of people waving flags, then entered the elevator to take them to the spaceship at the Jiuquan launch center in northwestern China.
+The astronauts were seen off by space officials, other uniformed military personnel and a crowd of children waving flowers and flags and singing patriotic songs before blasting off at 9:22 a.m (0122 GMT) atop a Long March-2F Y12 rocket.

-The astronauts are traveling in the Shenzhou-12 spaceship launched by a Long March-2F Y12 rocket that blasted off shortly after the target time of 9:22 a.m.
-(0122 GMT) with near-perfect visibility at the launch center on the edge of the Gobi Desert.

-The two veteran astronauts and a newcomer making his first space flight are scheduled to stay three months in the Tianhe, or Heavenly Harmony, conducting experiments, testing equipment and preparing the station for expansion before two laboratory modules are launched next year.

-The rocket dropped its boosters about two minutes into the flight followed by the coiling surrounding Shenzhou-12 at the top of the rocket.
+The rocket dropped its boosters about two minutes into the flight followed by the cowling surrounding Shenzhou-12.
 After about 10 minutes it separated from the rocket’s upper section, extended its solar panels and shortly afterward entered orbit.

-About a half-dozen adjustments will take place over the next four to six hours to line up the spaceship for docking with the Tianhe at about 4 p.m.
-(0800 GMT), the mission’s deputy chief designer, Gao Xu, told state broadcaster CCTV.
+About a half-dozen adjustments took place over the following six hours to line up the spaceship for docking with the Tianhe-1, or Heavenly Harmony, module at about 4 p.m.
+(0800 GMT).

-The travel time is down from the two days it took to reach China’s earlier experimental space stations, a result of a “great many breakthroughs and innovations” Gao said.
+The travel time is down from the two days it took to reach China’s earlier experimental space stations, a result of a “great many breakthroughs and innovations,” the mission’s deputy chief designer, Gao Xu, told state broadcaster CCTV.

-“So the astronauts can a have a good rest in the space which should make them less tired,” Gao said.
+“So the astronauts can have a good rest in space which should make them less tired,” Gao said.

 Other improvements include an increase in the number of automated and remote-controlled systems that should “significantly lessen the pressure on the astronauts,” Gao said.

-The mission brings to 14 the number of astronauts China has launched into space since its first crewed mission in 2003, becoming only the third country after the former Soviet Union and the United States to do so on its own.
 Two astronauts on those past missions were women, and while this first station crew is all male, women are expected to be part of future station crews.

 The mission is the third of 11 planned through next year to add the additional sections to the station and send up crews and supplies.
 A fresh three-member crew and a cargo ship with supplies will be sent in three months.